Contact A Lawyer

 OVERVIEW: Actos (pioglitazone) was approved by the FDA in July 1999 as a treatment for type 2 diabetes.
 It is part of the same class of drugs as Avandia (rosiglitazone), which has been linked to an increased risk of heart attacks and other health problems.
 In recent years, use of Actos has increased as some studies have suggested that the diabetes medication may be safer than Avandia.

-Recent confirmed that Actos side effects may increase the risk of bladder cancer the longer the medications is taken.
+Some studies suggest that Actos side effects may increase the risk of bladder cancer the longer the medications is taken.

 BLADDER CANCER SIDE EFFECTS OF ACTOS: The FDA announced that they were reviewing and evaluating the Actos bladder cancer risk in September 2010, after preliminary data from an on-going 10 year study conducted by Takeda Pharmaceuticals suggested that users of the diabetes drug may face an increased risk of cancer when the medication is taken for more than a year.